-At the end of the day, you will either appreciate the Dell S2716DG for its outstanding performance, solid colors, ergonomic design, and the inclusion of G-Sync, or you will hate it for its disappointing contrast ratio and poor black uniformity.
-That said, if you want the kind of performance that this monitor offers, then it’s the right pick for you.
-If not, there is a wide selection of better alternatives.
+You will either appreciate Dell S2716DG's outstanding performance, solid colors, ergonomic design, and the inclusion of G-Sync, or you will hate it for its disappointing contrast ratio and poor black uniformity.
+That said, if you want the kind of performance that this monitor offers, then it's the right pick for you.
+If not, there is a wide selection of alternatives.

-And of course, it uses the standard 100×100 VESA configuration which is the most common configuration among desktop monitors, so if you want to replace the stand for whatever reason, or just mount the monitor on a wall, you will be able to do so without any major hassle.
+Of course, it uses the standard 100×100 VESA configuration, which is the most common configuration among desktop monitors, so if you want to replace the stand for whatever reason, or just mount the monitor on a wall, you will be able to do so without any significant hassle.

 |Refresh rate||144 Hz|

 1x DisplayPort 1.2

 4x USB 3.0

 As you can see from the table above, the S2716DG is a 27-inch widescreen monitor that combines a high resolution with a high refresh rate, and more importantly, it uses a performance-oriented TN panel.

 It will appeal to competitive gamers in particular or just those who simply want a responsive display.